rmalpass/fkt.life/src/posts/03-lancaster-canal/03-lancaster-canal.md

 It's nice to see Julie and Ian.
 I even manage a quick 5-minute chat as I walk along eating.
 But it's time to start jogging again.
 We're only about three miles from Lancaster now.
 Almost halfway!

 I'm new to running, and it constantly surprises me.
-Because now I'm starting to feel the struggle.
+Because now, only minutes later, I'm starting to feel the struggle.
 I don't know if it's mental, physical, or both.
 I decide to back off to a fast walk for a while and see if it's just a case of digesting my wrap.
 I wonder what Phill is thinking.
 We're still a very long way from home!

 <div class='photo-cluster'>
 <div class='flex'>